 Do record labels make money from concerts?

-Yes, record labels often make money from concerts through a variety of means.
-For example, in a 360 deal, they may receive a portion of the ticket sales, and a percentage of merchandise sales.
-Or a share of the profits from sponsorship deals.
+Yes, record labels often make money from concerts through various means.
+For example, in a 360 deal, they may receive a portion of the ticket sales and a percentage of merchandise sales or a share of the profits from sponsorship deals.
 Moreover, a record company may earn money from mechanical royalties generated by the music played at the concert due to sound copyright ownership.

-Labels can also negotiate exclusive agreements.
-Particularly making deals with busy venues (e.g., sports events or nightclubs).
-As a result artists on their roster are the ones only scheduled to perform live for a period of time.
-This usually works for large record companies but not for tiny indie labels.
-Since the latter often has a small-sized roster of musicians.
-Obviously, there has got to be some form of variety.
+Labels can negotiate exclusive agreements with busy venues (e.g., sports events or nightclubs).
+As a result, artists on their roster are only scheduled to perform live for a period of time.
+This usually works for large record companies but not for tiny indie labels since the latter often have a small roster of musicians.
+There has got to be some form of variety.
 People will get bored with the same rotation.

 Is it fair for record companies to have a share of money from concerts?

-In general, record labels invest time and resources into developing (e.g., paying for mixing and mastering) and promoting an artist’s career.
-So it is quite frankly fair for them to receive a share of the revenue from the artist’s concerts.
+Record labels invest time and resources into developing (e.g., paying for mixing and mastering) and promoting an artist’s career.
+So, it is fair for them to receive a share of the revenue from the artist’s concerts.

-However, it is important for the artist and the record label to have a transparent and fair agreement in place.
+However, the artist and the record label need to have a transparent and fair agreement in place.
 Doing so ensures that both parties are fairly compensated for their contributions.
 For instance, it makes sense to cut that arrangement if a recording artist leaves the label.